 - Children 0-11 years of age

-- People at low to moderate risk of suicide or self-harm (SOS): They are eligible to receive unlimited support hours within a two month period.
-For more information please see Seek out Support (SOS)
+- People at low to moderate risk of suicide or self-harm (SOS): Eligible to receive one referral of up to seven sessions per calendar year.
+For more information, please see Seek out Support (SOS).

-- People with complex needs (Extended): People over the age of 25 who experience moderate to severe mental illness with added complexity inclusive of trauma (physical, sexual, emotional), abuse, neglect or a current diagnosis of Borderline Personality Disorder can receive 25 support hours over a 12 month period.
+- People with complex needs (Extended): People over the age of 25 who experience moderate to severe mental illness with added complexity inclusive of trauma (physical, sexual, emotional), abuse, neglect or a current diagnosis of Borderline Personality Disorder can receive 49 support hours over a two year period.
 Please note: Patients accessing Victims of Crime or other equivalent services are not eligible.

-A person must be assessed and referred by a GP (or in some cases a psychiatrist or paediatrician) to receive NBMPHN Psychological Therapy Services.
+A person must be assessed and referred by a GP (or in some cases a psychiatrist or paediatrician) to receive Psychological Therapy Services.
 If a person has been affected by bushfire or flood they can call 1800 595 212 for support without a referral.